Control-Alt-Delete (Person of Interest): Viewers

-In its original American broadcast, "Control-Alt-Delete" was seen by an estimated 10.16 million household viewers and gained a 1.7/5 ratings share among adults aged 18–49, according to Nielsen Media Research.
+In its original American broadcast, "Control-Alt-Delete" was seen by an estimated 10.16 million household viewers and gained a 1.7 out of 5 ratings share among adults aged 18–49, according to Nielsen Media Research.
 This means that 1.7 percent of all households with televisions watched the episode, while 5 percent of all households watching television at that time watched it.
-This was a slight increase in viewership from the previous episode, which was watched by 10.08 million viewers with a 1.7/5 in the 18-49 demographics.
+This was a slight increase in viewership from the previous episode, which was watched by 10.08 million viewers with a 1.7 out of 5 in the 18-49 demographics.
 With these ratings, Person of Interest was the third most watched show on CBS for the night, behind NCIS: New Orleans and NCIS, first on its timeslot and fourth for the night in the 18-49 demographics, behind Shark Tank, NCIS: New Orleans, and NCIS.

 With Live +7 DVR factored in, the episode was watched by 13.82 million viewers with a 2.6 in the 18-49 demographics.